amyoulton/Project_Set_Up_Notes/rails_project.md

 Rails will auto generate timestaps.
 Running the model will also generate a migration, with the table fields in the migration folder.
-Model name is a singular version of tables name that is a plural.
+The table name will be the plural of the model name you chose.

 ### To migrate latest/remaining migrations: